abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 The goal of using an ORM is: To **make code database provider agnostic** by **generating SQL queries from code**, so we can swap Postgres for H2 or MySQL and no change will be required in the code.
 Ex - [Hibernate](https://hibernate.org/) is an ORM.

-ORMs are _generally_ a bit slower than native SQL since they just add another layer of abstraction but imo they are worth it as they can solve a plethora of safety and optimization problems [0].
+ORMs are _generally_ a bit slower than native SQL since they just add another layer of abstraction but imo they are worth it as they can solve a plethora of safety and optimization problems.

 We can always write DB provider native SQL, handle the mapping manually, and query via JDBC but that's often a very tedious and "manual" task even for simpler applications.